 - Carrots (High in vitamin A, potassium, and magnesium)

 - Broccoli (High in vitamin C, vitamin K, and folic acid)

 - Oatmeal (High in protein, vitamin B, and omega-6 fatty acid)

 - Pineapple (High in antioxidants, vitamin C, and bromelain)

 - Celery (High in vitamin A, vitamin C, and vitamin K)

-They are a healthier choice than grits, and are packed with better nutrition.
-They’re also just as tasty!
+They are a healthier choice than dog grits, and are packed with much better nutrition.
+Plus, they’re also just as tasty!